tarof429/stuckathome/linux/README.md

 ## Users

 Use `chage` to change the password expirary per user.
+Although technically `passwd` can do all of the same things, it's preferable to just use `chage`.
+If you need to expire a user's password, run `chage -E 1 <user>`.
+By default, it is set to -1 so it will never expire.

-Defaults are stored in /etc/login.defs.
+Defaults password policies are stored in /etc/login.defs.
 For example, there are a few login-related variables related to passwords here.
 If the exam asks you to set default values for new users like password expirary and the first UUID, set it in /etc/login.defs.

 Minimum password lengths are managed in /etc/security/pwquality.conf NOT /etc/login.defs.